The Seljuk Han of Anatolia

 A set of stairs, located in the southeast corner of the courtyard, leads up to the roof and to a watchtower room.
 Roofs of hans were used for defense, offering advantageous views of the surroundings.

 The han had a small bath complex constructed near, but not abutting, the han itself.
-The ruins of the baths can be seen to the right of the han.
+The ruins of the baths can be seen to the right (south) of the han.
 This bath is thought to have been original to the han.
 This small domed structure is square and lined with equal-sized rooms.
 The furnace and the water tank still remain.